o-sam-o/conviz/README.md

  * Add gauge of term to show convict page

  * Add no flash message
+ * See if Modernisr ect can be removed

  * Download all records as CSV
  * Fix terms table sort